PriyanK7n/PriyanK7n/README.md

 - 🔭 I’m currently working on some cool interesting projects involving AI, healthcare & Privacy
 - 🥅 2021 Goals: *
                  *Finishing Projects End to End
-                 *Collaborate with lots of peeps and explore stuff *Following Entrepreneurship and Spreading the knowledge
+                 *Collaborate with lots of peeps and explore stuff and learn great things *Following Entrepreneurship and Spreading the knowledge
-                 Collab with amazing peeps around and Learn great things *Lookforward to your Mental Clarity and Physical health *Eat , Learn and Move !
+                 *Be organized and investing in soft skills *Lookforward to  Mental Clarity and Physical health *Eat , Learn and Move !

 - ⚡ Fun fact: I love to play Games and make ideas a reality